 BMFI has compiled a list of films worth seeing that discuss racism and injustice in Black communities.
 This list is not exhaustive, but it is a place to start.
 See the list and where you can stream each film here.

 The annual BlackStar Film Festival is a rich and valuable presence in the Philadelphia area’s cinema culture, celebrating work by Black, Brown, and Indigenous people from around the world.
-This year’s fest will be taking place online from August 20 to August 26.
-See the lineup and purchase tickets on the BlackStar website.
+This year’s fest took place online from August 20 to August 26.
+Learn more about the festival and the 2020 line-up on the BlackStar website.

-With its live programming canceled due to the pandemic, the African Diaspora International Film Festival (ADIFF) is presenting its first-ever virtual fest.
-From Friday, July 24, to Thursday, July 30, ADIFF will present fourteen films telling socially relevant and meaningful stories about people of color all over the world, available to view for free.
-Visit the website to view the lineup and obtain virtual viewing passes.
+This past June, the African Diaspora International Film Festival (ADIFF) presented its first-ever virtual edition, featuring fourteen films telling socially relevant and meaningful stories about people of color all over the world.
+Visit their website to learn more.

 Spike Lee’s seminal 1989 film about racial tensions and police brutality in Brooklyn was made available to stream for free through June, courtesy of Universal Pictures and the American Film Institute.
 Learn where to stream or rent the film here.
 After you watch the film, check out a recent conversation between Lee and comic W. Kamau Bell about Do the Right Thing on the AFI’s YouTube channel.

-This original, contemporary work produced by Opera Philadelphia, which follows five Philadelphia teenagers squatting in the condemned West Philly townhouse that was once the headquarters of the MOVE organization, is streaming for free as part of the Digital Festival O through August 31.
-The companion student guide is rich with information about opera as an art form, details behind this commissioned production, writing exercises crafted around themes presented in this opera, and pieces of Philadelphia history that provide context to the performance.
+Following five Philadelphia teenagers squatting in the condemned townhouse that was once the headquarters of the MOVE organization, this original work played as part of Opera Philadelphia’s Digital Festival O. Visit Opera Philadelphia’s YouTube channel to see clips, behind-the-scenes videos, and more.
+We also recommend the companion student guide, which is filled with details behind this commissioned production and pieces of Philadelphia history that provide context to the performance.

 Ava DuVernay’s Oscar-nominated exploration of the deep-rooted racial inequalities in America’s prison system is available to stream for free on Netflix’s YouTube channel.